-Like many future hams in the 1960s, my interest in radio began as an AM broadcast band and shortwave listener.
+Like many future hams in the 1960s, my interest in radio began as an AM broadcast and shortwave listener.
 I still have my original Star Roamer receiver and my Popular Electronics "Monitor Station" certificate, WPE9IGS.
-It is really sad that most of my favorite shortwave stations from that era have gone QRT.
+It is really sad that most of my favorite shortwave stations from that era have all gone QRT.
 Later, many of my friends and I got interested in CB radios.
-I built a Knightkit C-22 and since I was under 18, my father dutifully completed the form to get our FCC license, KLK1543.
+I built a Knightkit C-22 and since I was under 18, my father dutifully completed the FCC form to get our license, KLK-1543.
 My friends and I had a lot of fun with those radios.
+We often did our homework together over the air.
 Two of them later became Novices at the same time I did.

 Amateur radio officially began for me at age 15 in December 1967 when the FCC issued my Novice call, WN9WNQ.
-Novices could only operate CW on 80, 40 and 15 meters with up to 75 watts of power at that time.
+Novices could only operate CW on 80, 40 and 15 meters with no more than 75 watts and crystal controlled transmitters back then.
 Six months later I upgraded to General at the Chicago FCC office and became WA9WNQ.
 Finally in the fall of 1981, I upgraded to Extra and was issued KK9H.
 I still operate mostly CW and love to chase DX, but I also enjoy Phone, RTTY and PSK31.
-Field Day is one of my absolute favorite ham radio events and in late July you will find me operating portable from Washington Is., WI.
+Field Day is one of my favorite ham radio events and in late July you will find me operating from Washington Island, WI.
 I am an active member of the North Shore Radio Club and the Northern Illinois DX Assn.
-I also belong to QCWA, GERITOL, CWops, 10-10 and the ARRL.
-I currently have 328 DXCC entities confirmed along with WAZ, 5BDXCC plus 30, 17 and 12 meters, and VUCC on 6 meters.
+I also belong to QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and the ARRL.
+I currently have 328 DXCC countries confirmed along with 5BDXCC plus 30, 17 and 12 meters, WAZ and VUCC on 6 meters.

 I am married and have two adult children.
 Professionally, I am a financial consultant and registered investment advisor.
 In 1997 I was elected Village President (mayor) of Northfield and served in that capacity for eight years.
-Having lived there as a child and for most of my adult life made it one of the most interesting volunteer things I have ever done.
+Having lived there as a child and for most of my adult life made that experience one of the most interesting volunteer things I have ever done.
 Northfield has a population of 5400 and is located about 17 miles north of downtown Chicago.
 Currently I am serving as a trustee of the Northfield Police pension fund.
-I have a BA in economics from the University of the South (Sewanee) and an MBA from Vanderbilt University.
-My other interests include golf, fishing, skeet, WW2 history and the Chicago Blackhawks, the 2010 and 2013 Stanley Cup champions!
+I have a BA economics from the University of the South (Sewanee) and an MBA from Vanderbilt University.
+My other interests include golf, fishing, skeet, WW2 history and Chicago Blackhawks hockey.